AstarNetwork/astar-docs/docs/learn/glossary.md

  Short for "main network": the fully functional production chain that runs its own network.

  ### Modular Blockchain
 A concept of layer 2 scaling.
-Modular blockchain systems move two or more of the four key blockchain functions off-chain to highly specialized workers dedicated solely to providing specific blockchain functions such as transaction execution or data storage.
+Modular blockchain systems move two or more of the four key blockchain functions offchain to highly specialized workers dedicated solely to providing specific blockchain functions such as transaction execution or data storage.

  ### Monolithic Blockchain
  Like an all-in-one printer/fax/scanner/copier machine, all blockchains are tasked with providing multiple functions: Consensus, Execution, Data Storage, and Settlement, which can be imagined as a vertical, monolithic stack.